INTERIM PRESIDENT AND CEO

 Linda manages the development and communications department of Siskin Children’s Institute.
 This department is responsible the annual fund, special event fundraisers, community relations, and grant–related support.
 She comes to the Institute with over 40 years experience in community work in the field of early childhood education, community, and fund development.
 She is active in the Association of Fundraising Executives, Chattanooga Women’s Leadership Institute, Downtown Chamber of Commerce, Chattanooga Civitans, The Chattanooga Area Association for the Education of Young Children, Tennessee Association for the Education of Young Children and the National Association of Young Children.
 She is a graduate of the University of TN at Chattanooga.

-DIRECTOR, CENTER FOR DEVELOPMENTAL PEDIATRICS
+Medical director, CENTER FOR DEVELOPMENTAL PEDIATRICS

 DIRECTOR, BEHAVIORAL HEALTH SERVICES